top of page

 • Low Interest Loan

 • US Corps Water Infrastructure Financing Program - 0.5% to 1.0% reduction to market interest rates, 35 year term to be paid after completion of construction, flexible structuring of debt; pre-application was submitted by due date Dec.
 18, 2023.
+Full application was submitted in September 2025.

 bottom of page